Have you ever played musical chairs?

 Let’s roll with the healthcare example.

-The Bureau of Labor Statistics expects to see some of the most job growth in the healthcare sector (5.6 million jobs) through the year 2020.
 Obviously, they need people who can fill those positions.
 However, if you only have a high school diploma, you can’t expect to be hired for one of those positions, right?
 You need the skills that qualify you to work in the healthcare industry and in a specific field in that industry, such as a Medical or Dental Assistant, Pharmacy Technician, etc.

 So how do you get those skills?
 Education and/or training.
 Earning a post-secondary diploma, degree or some type of credential from an accredited post-secondary institution can help you learn the skills and knowledge you need for today’s job market.